 Even though Red Hollow is very short, it’s great for pictures.
 All in all, this was one of our favorite Utah slot canyons!

 2. Buckskin Gulch

-Buckskin Gulch is the longest slot canyon in the United States, and it’s believed to be the longest slot canyon in the world — 21 miles one way!
+Buckskin Gulch is the longest slot canyon in the United States, and it’s believed to be the longest slot canyon in the world, at 21 miles!

-It’s located by the Utah-Arizona state border, so you can reach it in 1 hour of driving from the town of Page, Arizona, or about 2 hours from Zion National Park.
+It’s located by the Utah-Arizona state border, so you can reach it in 1 hour of driving from the town of Page, Arizona, or about 2 hours from Zion National Park in Utah.

-The Buckskin Slot Canyon is great for photos, and it’s also notable for having some petroglyphs that are easy to reach.
+The Buckskin Slot Canyon is great for photos, and it’s also notable for having some Native American petroglyphs that are easy to reach.

 The best way to visit this slot canyon is by entering from Wire Pass, that way you get to see two slot canyons for the price of one!

 Wire Pass is a side canyon that intersects with Buckskin Gulch, and it’s actually easier to enter Buckskin through this route, since you spend much less time walking in the hot sun.